populationgenomics/talos/README.md

 ### **3. Run Annotation Workflow**

 This step pre-processes and annotates variants.
-This workflow only needs to be run once per dataset:
+This workflow only needs to be run once per dataset.
+This can either begin with single-sample VCFs, or a pre-merged multi-sample VCF.
+If you have a pre-merged VCF, pass into the workflow with `--merged_vcf <path>`:

 ```
 nextflow -c nextflow/annotation.config \